mhahsler/seriation/README.md

 plots, clustering visualizations like dissimilarity plots, and visual assessment of cluster tendency plots (VAT and iVAT).

-Here are some quick guides for
+Here are some quick guides and references

 - [How to reorder
   heatmaps](https://mhahsler.github.io/seriation/heatmaps.html)